 - Camp staff will have a wellness check and sign a form that confirms their health status every day before the start of their shift.

-- Camp Staff will wear masks.
+- Camp Staff will wear face coverings at all times.

 - Increased frequency and intensity of facility/equipment cleanings following Department of Health guidelines for proper sanitation.

 - Mandatory hand-washing for campers throughout the day.

 - All campers will receive a wellness check at drop-off.

 - Reduced group sizes.

 - Curbside or door-side check-in at all camp locations.